Selsey: The jewel of Manhood

 So far, only the cool butcher’s could really hold its head up anywhere classy.
 The trick to getting customers is, I suppose, to understand one’s demographic.
 East Wittering has Drift-in, its surfer-style café, and it is very good indeed.
 It has its yummy mummies and its smart old people and its fit and bright Londoner youngsters: but would such a place work in Selsey, yet?
 I do wonder, but I hope one of the existing cafes drifts in that direction.
 I admit I can’t see a Hemingways here yet, and can only just imagine such a venue in Chichester, so it’s easy to describe the mountain to be climbed.
 Still, I imagine such a place being useful to the cyclists, divers and birders who are being, and will increasingly be, drawn to the town.
 And it would be a paradise to the young brain-boxes I will talk about below.

 There is one brave fish retailer, down by the professional fishermens’ winches and sheds.
-Could the town attract the kind of entrepreneurship epitomised by which a Pete Miles, the Poole fisherman who runs a restaurant, Storm, which serves his own catch?
+Could the town attract the kind of entrepreneurship epitomised by Pete Miles, the Poole fisherman who runs a restaurant, Storm, which serves his own catch?
 And why doesn’t the Selsey fishing industry play to its unique status (as I believe it to be) as the only fleet moored, winter and summer, on the open sea?

 Since I don’t have the money, nous, courage or expertise to start Selsey’s artisinal retail revolution, I shan’t risk proposing stuff only others could deliver.

 I think there is one thing the town needs and which could be achieved quickly: an overt, out-and-out intellectual dimension, and one which brings young and old together.
 On one level this might be a sort of pre-University rev-up station for A Level students.
-It is interesting that seaside towns are noted for their educational difficulties.
+It is interesting that seaside towns are noted for their educational deficiencies.
 (In 2013 The Office for National Statistics looked at the difficulties encountered by coastal “destination” towns, with which Selsey shares some characteristics; and so did the Centre for Social Justice’s Turning the Tide.
 The new Academy might be that nexus for Selsey.
 The Chichester Free School seems determined to make itself a place of aspiration of all ages.

 It may be that the downward peer-pressure which is at work on the current generation of young as perhaps on no other before it, is accentuated in a coastal redoubt, where the urban pull and sophisticated upward drift of a large town is lost or diluted.
 Anyway, if working class Newcastle could spawn its Literary and Philosophical Society in the 19th Century, I don’t see why Selsey and plenty of other places couldn’t develop a club or series of events which are proud to assert that they are educational, and cultural in a challenging way.